Mohamad-Kredly/DoublePrices/README.md

 # About this repo
 Open sourcing the mod so that it could be merged and maintained in the BetterSMT mod

+## Further notes
+This was my first time working on a mod for a unity game and unity in general